Simon Murray (footballer): Ross County

 Murray signed for Scottish Premiership club Ross County on 31 January 2023 for an undisclosed fee.
 The same day, he would make his debut for the Staggies as a substitute in a league draw at home draw against his former club Hibernian.
+Murray would score a key goal as well as netting in the penalty shoot-out to help County come back against Partick Thistle in the Premiership play-off final to keep them in the top flight.